Deepanshu902/Deepanshu902/README.md

 # Hi, I'm Deepanshu 👋

 I'm a backend-focused MERN Stack developer with a passion for building scalable, secure, and efficient APIs.
 My expertise lies in designing robust backend architectures, implementing secure authentication and authorization, and integrating seamlessly with cloud and third-party services.
-I'm also committed to continuous learning, currently exploring Next.js and the potential of AI in backend development.
+I'm currently sharpening my DevOps fundamentals and containerization skills with Docker.

 🚀 **Check out my Portfolio:** [Deepanshu](https://deepanshu902.xyz)
 ---